MarkAnderson166/Cosc320_Group_Project/Assessment Documents/Assessment 3 - Final Project Report/Final Project Report.md

 ## Summary of individual contributions by group members.
 - need some info here from everyone

+- Nicky:
+  - interaction with client,
+  - (pretty bad) facilitation,
+  - documentation,
-- Nicky: interaction with client, (pretty bad) facilitation, documentation, 1 x code update
+  - 1 x code update

 - Mark:
-  Unit and rules data structure design, Dummy data creation and tools, Upload function
+    - Unit and rules data structure design, Dummy data creation and tools, Upload function
-  Filter functions for course variant, year, advanced standing, and completed units to determine student progression
+    - Filter functions for course variant, year, advanced standing, and completed units to determine student progression
-  Dragula Library intergration, Building GUI elements (unit lists, calendar boxes)
+    - Dragula Library intergration, Building GUI elements (unit lists, calendar boxes)
-  'Open-slot' highlighting, List CP counters, Auto-fill function
+    - 'Open-slot' highlighting, List CP counters, Auto-fill function

+- Nelson:
+    - Helped develop the front end specifically worked on implementing the materialize css framework
+    - Helped ensure that the UI had a modern look
+    - Tried to make sure our app would fit into the UNE ecosystem by using UNE Brand Toolkit for inspiration

 ## List of requirements and deliverables (completed, remaining, additional).